MZB2021/learngit/README.txt

-git is a version control system git is a free software under distributed the GRL
+git is a version control system git is a free software undder distributed the GRL
-This is a insertions
+This is a insertions and how works
 Add another
+Git tracks changes